 There are four types of hemorrhoids:

-Most hemorrhoids aren’t serious and you may not notice them.
-In fact, less than 5 percent of people who get hemorrhoids have symptoms.
-Even less need treatment.
+Most hemorrhoids aren’t a serious medical condition.
+In fact, you may not even notice them.
+Less than 5 percent of people who get hemorrhoids have symptoms, and even fewer need treatment.

-Hemorrhoids aren’t that uncommon.
-At least three of every four adults will get them at one point in their life.
-But see your doctor right away if your hemorrhoids are causing you pain, or disrupting your normal activities and bowel movements.
+Still, you should see a healthcare professional right away if your hemorrhoids are causing you pain or disrupting your normal activities and bowel movements.

-Internal hemorrhoids aren’t normally serious and tend to go away on their own.
+Internal hemorrhoids are found inside your rectum.
+They’re normally not serious and tend to go away on their own.

 There aren’t any nerves that detect pain in your rectum, so you may not always notice internal hemorrhoids.
 But they can cause symptoms if they grow larger, including: